-1. Capital Costs: The estimated cost of the Project relates to the activities to modify the airport terminal building infrastructure and the baggage handling system (BHS) to support the installation and operation of the EDS and Explosive Trace Detection (ETD) equipment.
+1. Capital Costs: The estimated cost of the Project (Total Project Cost) relates to the activities to modify the airport terminal building infrastructure and the baggage handling system (BHS) to support the installation and operation of the EDS and ETD equipment.
 It does not include the costs of acquisition, delivery or installation of the EDS and ETD equipment itself.
-TSA will be solely responsible for the acquisition, delivery, installation, and testing of the EDS and ETD equipment at the designated location(s).
-All work performed by the COUNTY pursuant to this Agreement shall be accomplished in accordance with the CBIS design(s) endorsed by TSA, with the TSA PGDS as applicable, and in accordance with the Airport
+TSA will be solely responsible for the acquisition, delivery, installation, and testing of the EDS and ETD equipment at the designated Project location(s).
+All work performed by the COUNTY pursuant to this Agreement shall be accomplished in accordance with the TSA PGDS.